EMPLOYMENT LAW NEWS

 Montana’s nondiscrimination protections regarding recreational marijuana say employers cannot take adverse action against an employee for off-duty use unless:

-Also, the protections to not apply to nonprofit employers if one of their primary purposes or objectives is to discourage the use of marijuana by the public.
+These protections to not apply to nonprofit employers if one of their primary purposes or objectives is to discourage the use of marijuana by the public.

 Nevada